BrunoPascoa76/IHC_groupP/Assignement 1/Heuristics_Bruno.md

 H#2 (Match between the system and the real world): 1 H#4 (Consistency): 1

-Problem 3: Login and errors while fecthing information, and no attempts have been made to detect them, let alone prevent or solve them.
+Problem 3: errors on login and while fecthing information, and no attempts have been made to detect them, let alone prevent or solve them.
 H#5 (error prevention): 4

 Problem 4: No customization besides the main menu (which is rarely used).
 Customizing the default tab when entering a subject would be more useful.